Over the past decade we’ve seen an unprecedented shift towards plant-based diets.

 Scott Perkins is definitely on the one to watch list.
 Utilising his extensive and Michelin-trained expertise, his pop-ups across London bring plant-based dining experiences to your plates and palates.

-Bettina’s new book, 7 Day Vegan Challenge: The Easy Guide To Going Vegan will be published on 26th December 2019 (Hardie Grant, £15)
+Bettina’s new book, 7 Day Vegan Challenge: The Easy Guide To Going Vegan is out now (Hardie Grant, £15)